UngGas-Studio/BynixScript/README.md

 ```
 node bsp.js path/to/script.bs
 ```
-## Hightlighter
+## Extension
-If you want a highlighter, you have two options :
+If you want a extension, you have two options :
 - [BynixScript VScode](example.com): To add highlighter to vscode
 - [BynixScript Acode](example.com): To add a highlighter to acode
 ## Example and Command